ricab/scope_guard/README.md

 # scope_guard [under construction]
 ## TLDR
-A general, easy to use, and exaustively tested C++11/14/17 scope guard maker function.
+A general, easy to use, and exhaustively tested C++11/14/17 scope guard maker function.
 Example:

 ```c++